Look for our 2024 Scholarship Program to open soon!

 Must have financial need.

-Demonstrate good moral character, good citizenship and a commitment to the community.Participate in extra-curricular activities.
+Must demonstrate good moral character, good citizenship and a commitment to the community, as well as participate in extra-curricular activities.

 Must be enrolled as a full-time student at an accredited 2 or 4-year college or university, vocational school, trade school, technical school or certificate program.
 Part-time students are not eligible and will not be considered.